aep5142/intro-git-lab-2025/README.md

 Hint: you used `git push origin main` to push your first commit to GitHub.
 You can use `git push` for subsequent pushes of this repository.

 Now use the `git status` command to verify that all your changes have been committed and pushed.

-There is no `check.py` step for this part.
+If the result of this command does not show any changes to be committed or untracked files and includes the line `Your branch is up to date with 'origin/main'.`, then you are all set!